Cyphs/SteamDeckSTR/README.md

 ## Install the STR Requirements

-After installing Skyrim Together Reborn, Address Library (AE), and optionally other mods* in Vortex then running the STR Post-Deploy script, you can start the game normally through Game Mode rather than launching through Vortex.
-SkyrimTogether.exe will replace SkyrimSELauncher.exe and SkyrimSELauncher.exe will be renamed to _SkyrimSELauncher.exe
+After installing [Skyrim Together Reborn](https://www.nexusmods.com/skyrimspecialedition/mods/69993?tab=files), [Address Library (1.6.X)](https://www.nexusmods.com/skyrimspecialedition/mods/32444?tab=files), and optionally other mods* in Vortex **then running the STR Post-Deploy script on the Desktop**, you can start the game normally through Game Mode.
+SkyrimTogether.exe will replace SkyrimSELauncher.exe and SkyrimSELauncher.exe will be renamed to _SkyrimSELauncher.exe in case you wish to Undo this later.
+Make sure you have downloaded the latest Address Library **1.6.X**, NOT 1.5.X.
+It's the second file on the download page for Address Library.
+SKSE is not required for this, despite the name.

 *Other mods are not recommended for stability!
-  * If you want to use Skyrim Script Extender, just extract it to the game folder root.
+  * If you want to use Skyrim Script Extender (SKSE), just extract it to the game folder root, in the same place where SkyrimSE.exe usually is.
 Do not use it to start the game.
 Skyrim Together Reborn should automatically detect and load it.
 Please be aware that SKSE can cause bugs and possibly increase the chance of crashes.
+Recommended that you manually download and extract it from [their website here](https://skse.silverlock.org).
+Make sure you get **Current Anniversary Edition build** for the latest version of the game on Steam, even if you have just Skyrim Special Edition (look at the game version, 1.6.X, not the name!)

-### What is the STR Post Deploy shortcut?
+### STR Post-Deploy desktop shortcut

 It automates things like:

 * Copying required files from Vortex's AppData folder to the game's AppData folder
   * plugins.txt, loadorder.txt, etc. for mods to be enabled
-* Setting up Skyrim Together Reborn to launch through Steam when running the game normally and setting the Registry paths for STR to locate SkyrimSE.exe
+* Setting up Skyrim Together Reborn to launch through Steam when running the game normally and setting the Registry paths for STR to automatically locate SkyrimSE.exe

-### How to open vanilla launcher to change settings afterwards
+**Make sure to execute this after installing the mods in Vortex.**

 * After running STR Post-Deploy, the game will replace the vanilla launcher (SkyrimSELauncher.exe) with the Skyrim Together Reborn executable.
-* To open the vanilla Skyrim Special Edition Launcher, install protontricks and launch the underscore-prefixed launcher .exe with it.
+* (***Optional***): If you need to open the vanilla Skyrim Special Edition Launcher, install protontricks and launch the underscore-prefixed launcher .exe with it.
 Alternatively, just temporarily rename them back.
-You can add `SteamDeck=0 %command%` to the Launch Options under General in the Properties for the game on Steam before running to change the graphics settings.
+You can add `SteamDeck=0 %command%` to the Launch Options under General in the Properties for the game on Steam before running to change the graphics settings, but note that this command causes issues with the virtual keyboard from working, and the settings don't persist when removing it because the game has its own Steam Deck-specific configuration (Steam Deck verified btw...)
+* If the game doesn't start, try restarting your Steam Deck first.

 ### How to Play Single Player without Uninstalling Everything